LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 If the `config` field is not filled in, the AppMgr sends a config-file request (described in the next subsection) at the `configPath` URI path.

-The deregistration request is an HTTP POST send by the xApp to the AppMgr during the xApp termination when the `stop` method from `_BaseXapp` class is called.
+The deregistration request is an HTTP POST sent by the xApp to the AppMgr during the xApp termination when the `stop` method from `_BaseXapp` class is called.
 The message is sent to the AppMgr `http` service at port `8080` and URI path `ric/v1/deregister`.
 So, as the AppMgr is deployed at the `ricplt` namespace, the full URL is: `http://service-ricplt-appmgr-http.ricplt:8080/ric/v1/deregister`.
 The `_BaseXapp` class constructs the registration JSON message with the fields below: